spring-io/dataflow.spring.io/content/documentation/pages/4-batch-developer-guides/2-batch/1-simple-task.md

 ### Kubernetes

-This section will walk you through how to deploy and run a simple [spring-cloud-task](https://spring.io/projects/spring-cloud-task) application on Kubernetes.
+This section walks through how to deploy and run a simple [spring-cloud-task](https://spring.io/projects/spring-cloud-task) application on Kubernetes.

-We will deploy the sample [billsetuptask](%currentPath%/batch-developer-guides/batch/simple-task/) application to Kubernetes.
+We deploy the [billsetuptask](%currentPath%/batch-developer-guides/batch/simple-task/) sample application to Kubernetes.

-#### Setting up the Kubernetes cluster
+#### Setting up the Kubernetes Cluster

-For this we need a running [Kubernetes cluster](%currentPath%/installation/kubernetes#creating-a-kubernetes-cluster).
-For this example we will deploy to `minikube`.
+We need a running [Kubernetes cluster](%currentPath%/installation/kubernetes#creating-a-kubernetes-cluster).
+For this example, we deploy to `minikube`.

-##### Verify minikube is up and running:
+##### Verifying that Minikube is Running

+To verify that Minikube is running, run the following command:

 ```bash
 $ minikube status